 read customer REVIEWS on amazon...
 OTHER REVIEWS...
 SELECTIONS on IMAGINOCEAN...ABOUT THE PHOTO SESSION...

 You can buy the CD from Harpworld or from CDbaby.
-You can get the CASSETTE from Harpworld only.

 "Stephanie Bennett is a sensitive, imaginative musician.
 Her new release Imaginocean fully displays these qualities.
 A very beautiful, peaceful recording." - Paul Horn (award-winning flutist/ composer/ recording artist)

 "A refreshingly different, joyful album of nature-inspired solo harp improvisations that are free-flowing delights...
 I welcome the free, exploring and expressive mood...Music from a watery heaven."
 THREE STARS (higest rating) - Heartsong Review

 "Like Debussy's La Mer, 'Imaginocean' paints images of water and sea...Original songs that reflect Bennett's classical training, as well as her New Age musical style."-the Harp Column Magazine

 Selections on Imaginocean: (Total time, 60 minutes)

 1. THE WATER PLANET (9:23) a blue, green and purple mystery.

 2. IF CATS COULD DANCE (5:09) I had meant to play a lullabye to my cats, but to my surprise, the music transformed itself in my imagination into a slow-motion feline ballet !
 So I let it.

 3. TROUBADOUR-MERMAID (4.36) a tribute to the old British and Celtic ballads that I love; an ode to the mythical creature I became in the cover photos.